 It may not have occurred to you that you could arrange an informal visit with a prospective employer, but this practice is actually very common within the healthcare industry with the majority of employers keen to accommodate.
 It's a fantastic way to gain insight into a new workplace environment and assess whether you think that environment would be right for you.
 It's also another opportunity to make new contacts, ask questions, and make a good impression.

 Remember that even though it's an, "informal," visit, the employer will be watching carefully to see how you conduct yourself.
-Simple things like thanking someone for showing you around, holding the door open for others, or smiling at patients can make a lasting impression.
+Simple things like thanking someone for showing you around, holding the door open for others or smiling at patients can make a big difference.

 Pressures in the workplace such as service demands, lack of time, lack of funding or staffing issues could mean opportunities for development or progression are scarce.